EvHaus/doby-grid/README.md

 - be open minded to all feature request, pull requests and suggestions

 Doby Grid tries to find a balance between performance and usability while offering developers ways to control which features they want to enable at a potential performance cost.

+#### So it's BackGrid then...

+Nope.
+BackGrid has Backbone at its core for everything.
+Although it offers great flexibility because of the simplicity of having a Backbone API -- putting Backbone into the heart of the grid processing has made it much slower in processing your data sets.
+Doby Grid tries its best to keep up the speed of SlickGrid.

+#### So it's like SlickBack then...

+Not really.
+SlickBack is a bridge between Backbone and SlickGrid.
+It tries to make the two work together nicely.
+Doby Grid is pretty detached from Backbone and SlickGrid and can be a standalone module that doesn't rely on either.

 #### There's a bug in Internet Explorer, where...